freemocap/2025-nsf-pose/notes/document-notes/2024-freemocap-nsf-pose-outline.md

 - Offer contract work to the FreeMoCap Community
 - Manage finances
   - see (Revenue Streams)
-  - Things covered under 'charitable activities' IRS definition are handled by FMC-F
+  - Things covered under 'charitable activities' IRS definition are handled by [FMC-F]
   - Non-charitable activities handled by subsidiary for-profit (Skellytech)

 #### Licensing Model

-- AGPLv3 for all repos owned by FMC-Foundation
+- AGPLv3 for all repos owned by [FMC-F]oundation
   - "Its a dart frog party, and everyone is invited!"
   - AGPLv3 as protection from exploitation by proprietary softwares
   - reference 'open source misses the point'